Access & Disability Resources

 - Testing with accommodations is by appointment only and needs to be scheduled directly with ADR; appointment times will vary by campus, proctor availability, accommodations being requested and department obligations.

-- In order to receive accommodations for placement testing, students will be asked to self-disclose their disability and provide documentation.
-On the day of the placement testing, students will be asked to show a photo ID to verify their identification.
+- On the day of the placement testing, students will be asked to show a photo ID to verify their identification.

 ADR does not offer diagnostic testing, coaching (social or academic), personal care assistance, transportation assistance, or modification of curriculum.